 - 1/4 teaspoon green stevia powder OR 2 teaspoons xylitol (Some people prefer to use Xylitol, and I have used it before.
 It will make your toothpaste nice and sweet and is purported to have properties very beneficial for teeth.
 Without the xylitol it is not as sweet.)

-- 15 drops peppermint essential oil – add more to your preference.
+- 15 drops peppermint, cinnamon, lemon, or orange essential oil – add more to your preference.
 Use the best essential oils and those of high quality.
-Click here to learn more about essential oils and the brand I use.

 - 5 drops trace minerals (optional)